Do you need help finding good, new salespeople?

 Source 1: Your Business Network

 Tap into your best customers, vendors, and business partners.
 These folks know your company.
 Your most satisfied customers appreciate your services.
-Your top customers are typically happy to recommend staff.
+Your top customers are typically happy to recommend the staff.

 If you have a solid relationship with teaming partners, they have a stake in your success.
-They too will be happy to recommend new salespeople.
+They, too, will be happy to recommend new salespeople.
 Be proactive with these groups.
 Ask them for referrals.
 Alert them when you have openings.

 Source 2: Internal Referral Sources

 The next idea for recruiting new sales team members is to seek referrals.
 Employees are the top source of referrals for new hires.
-Encourage your staff to refer potential sales candidates
+Encourage your staff to refer potential sales candidates.

 As a bonus: staff-referred new employees report higher job satisfaction and stay longer with employers.

 Want more of these referrals?
 Put a formal process in place and give rewards for referrals.
-Or, go big and hold parties…see below
+Or, go big and hold parties…see below.

 Hold sourcing parties